Frequently asked questions.

 How often do you see people?

 Initially, I typically see people once a week.
 By the time people come to therapy, they’re often feeling stuck, fed-up, or frustrated.
 Weekly sessions create a rhythm that helps build momentum for change, allowing something new to take shape.
 Over time, if necessary, we may increase the frequency to twice a week.
-This may be beneficial for deeper exploration or if we agree that more intensive focus is needed.
+This is especially valuable when you want deeper movement and lasting change.

 How long does sessions last?

-Sessions typically last approximately 35-40 minutes, depending on the material that arises during our time together.
-This time frame is intentional, designed to allow for focused and deep work.
+Sessions typically last approximately 40 minutes, depending on the material that arises during our time together.
+This time frame is intentional, designed to allow for focused, in-depth work.
 The pace of psychoanalytic therapy isn’t dictated by the clock, but by the unfolding of insights and the material that naturally arises.
-It’s not about stretching the time out for the sake of it, but rather creating the space for meaningful, transformative work to take place without becoming diluted or exhausting.
+It’s not about running out the clock, but rather creating the space for meaningful, transformative work to take place without becoming diluted or exhausting.

 How do I schedule my first session?

 If you have decided that we could work together, you can give me a call on 0871515349 or fill out the form below and we can discuss a time that is a good fit.
 I will then book you in for your first session.
-Be sure to leave a message as I am often in session, but I will return your call promptly, usually within 1 business day.
-I welcome your call or email.
+Be sure to leave a message as I am often in session, but I will return your call promptly.
+I look forward to hearing from you.

 Dundalk